duanetoler/RunCLISHcommand/README.md

 ```

 A VSX VS doesn't need to have any authentication mechanisms; it's not a real
 host anyway.
-The "vsx_host" variable determines what underlying host is to
+The ```vsx_host``` variable determines what underlying host is to
 be used for the VS (via delegate_to:).
 The playbook will figure out how to get
 there.

 I still make a host_vars/VS_NAME/vars.yml with those two variables, for
 consistency with my other variables.
+I also have many other definitions in
-You can still make a logical group of
+the VS-specific inventory directory for other uses.
+You can also make a
-virtual systems if you wish, and use that as the parameter to "-l ...".
+logical group of virtual systems if you wish, and use that as the parameter
+to ```-l ...```.

 4. Ansible HTTPAPI plugin variables